kartikynwa/dotty2hotty/README.md

    works.
 I, being the greatness that I am, do not have the time to trifle with such trivialities.
-2. Can't put my finger on it but something about it makes it look like a little bit like a जुगाड़ .
+2. Can't put my finger on it but something about it makes it look like a little bit like a जुगाड़.
 It works, yeah.
 But something doesn't seem right about turning my home directory into _possibly_ a git directory.
 U feel me?

 As such I came up with my own patent pending method.
 I add the path where the